By using this site, you agree to our Privacy Policy and our Terms of Use.

 Flexibility: Plaintiffs gain financial planning and tax benefits by avoiding immediate access to income from the settlement and having ample time for negotiations to address liens and choose distribution methods.

-Conflict Resolution: QSFs facilitate the resolution of disputes among multiple plaintiffs and their attorneys, contributing to a more efficient and equitable settlement process.
+Conflict Resolution: They facilitate the resolution of disputes among multiple plaintiffs and their attorneys, contributing to a more efficient and equitable settlement process.

-Settlement Planning: Plaintiff attorneys can secure the settlement proceeds in a QSF, providing a safe space to work out a comprehensive settlement plan, address liens, and engage in probate proceedings without the pressure of immediate distribution.
+Settlement Planning: Plaintiff attorneys can secure the settlement proceeds in a § 468B account, providing a safe space to work out a comprehensive settlement plan, address liens, and engage in probate proceedings without the pressure of immediate distribution.

 For Defendants

-Immediate Tax Deductions: Defendants can immediately claim tax deductions for their contributions to a QSF, even if the funds have not yet been distributed among the plaintiffs.
-This benefit to the defendant is particularly significant because it allows for deductions when the settlement is paid into the QSF rather than upon distribution to each plaintiff.
+Immediate Tax Deductions: Defendants can immediately claim tax deductions for their contributions to a § 468B trust, even if the funds have not yet been distributed among the plaintiffs.
+This benefit to the defendant is particularly significant because it allows for deductions when the settlement is paid into the fund rather than upon distribution to each plaintiff.

-Litigation Closure: By contributing to a QSF, defendants can remove themselves from the ongoing settlement administration process, often receiving a permanent release upon their contribution.
-Thus, QSFs simplify the settlement process and provide financial and legal closure.
+Litigation Closure: By transferring into a § 468B settlement trust, defendants can remove themselves from the ongoing settlement administration process, often receiving a permanent release upon their contribution.
+Thus, settlement funds simplify the settlement process and provide financial and legal closure.

-Streamlined Process: Forming a QSF can bridge difficulties when plaintiffs and defendants cannot agree on tax language or reporting, ensuring that all tax, legal fee, and payout issues are managed strictly between plaintiffs and their lawyers outside the influence of defendants.
+Streamlined Process: Forming a qualified settlement account can bridge difficulties when plaintiffs and defendants cannot agree on tax language or reporting, ensuring that all tax, legal fee, and payout issues are managed strictly between plaintiffs and their lawyers outside the influence of defendants.

-Contrary to the prevalent belief that establishing a Qualified Settlement Fund (QSF) is a costly affair, platforms like QSF 360 offer the creation of a QSF for a setup fee of only $500.
-The process and costs associated with setting up and maintaining a QSF are as follows:
+Contrary to the prevalent belief that establishing a Qualified Settlement Fund is costly, platforms like QSF 360 offer creation for a setup fee of only $500.
+This affordable process and the transparent costs associated with setting up and maintaining a QSF provide reassurance about the administration and financial aspects.

 1. Initial Setup and Maintenance Costs

-• Drafting of Trust Document: Essential for the legal establishment of the QSF.
+• Drafting of Trust Document: Essential for the legal establishment.

-• Ancillary Services: These may include legal advice, fund management, and other services necessary for the operation of the QSF.
+• Ancillary Services: These may include legal advice, fund management, and other services necessary for the operation.

 • Government Filing Fees: Required for the legal establishment of the fund.

-• QSF Administration and Trustee Fees: For the day-to-day management and oversight of the QSF.
+• Administration and Trustee Fees: For the day-to-day management and oversight.

-• Tax Preparation Fees: Preparing tax returns is crucial for maintaining the fund’s compliance with tax laws.
+• Tax Preparation Fees: Preparing tax returns is crucial for maintaining the fund’s compliance with state and federal laws.

-• Technology and Support Services: Platforms like QSF 360 offer cost-effective solutions for creating and administering a QSF, bypassing traditional expenses and court delays.
+• Technology and Support Services: Platforms like QSF 360 offer cost-effective solutions for creating and administration, bypassing traditional expenses and court delays.

 2. Process of Establishment

-• Petitioning Governmental Authority: Involves submitting the QSF agreement for approval, ensuring compliance with qualification requirements.
+• Petitioning Governmental Authority: Involves submitting the document and details of the underlying matter for approval, ensuring compliance with qualification requirements.

 • Obtaining Federal Tax ID Number: A mandatory step for the fund’s operation.

-• Approval: QSFs can be approved by any “governmental authority” irrespective of whether the litigation is a federal or state matter, providing flexibility in establishment.
+• Approval: § 1.468B-1 provides that approval by a “governmental authority” is required - irrespective of whether the settlement or litigation is a federal or state matter, providing flexibility in the establishment.

 3. Comprehensive Services at a Glance